 On the contrary, this slogan is like a driving force.

-By saying that impossible is Nothing, the emphasis is moved to the insignificance of anything that may stand on one’s way to achieving goals.
+By saying that impossible is Nothing, the emphasis is moved to the insignificance of anything that may stand in one’s way to achieving goals.

 By enforcing this kind of twist in the language, the company inspires its targeted group to strive towards their ambitions.

-Adidas’s target group is active people ranging from professional athletes to ordinary people doing sport as a hobby.
+Adidas’s target group is active people ranging from professional athletes to ordinary people doing sports as a hobby.